thethunderturner/filament/docs/01-introduction/02-installation.md

 This will create and register a new [Laravel service provider](https://laravel.com/docs/providers) called `app/Providers/Filament/AdminPanelProvider.php`.

-> If you get an error when accessing your panel, check that the service provider was registered in `bootstrap/providers.php` (Laravel 11 and above) or `config/app.php` (Laravel 10 and below).
-If not, you should manually add it.
+> If you get an error when accessing your panel, check that the service provider is registered in `bootstrap/providers.php` (Laravel 11+) or `config/app.php` (Laravel 10 and below).
+If it's not registered, you'll need to add it manually.

-You can create a new user account with the following command:
+You can create a new user account using the following command:

 ```bash
 php artisan make:filament-user